HomeCampingBear Safety TipsHow Fast Can A Bear Run? (The SURPRISING Speed of Bears)

 The Arctic Circle to the North Pole

-Why Are Bears Fast?
+Why Bears Are Fast

 I know what you’re thinking – how can a bear be so fast?

-After all, they have flat feet, a chubby stomach and a thick layer of fur.
+After all, they have flat feet, a chubby stomach, and a thick layer of fur.
+But underneath all that, they have muscular legs that support their movements.

 Can A Human Outrun A Bear?

-This means that, even at his finest hour, Usain Bolt could not outrun a bear.
+Even at his finest hour, Usain Bolt could not outrun a bear.

 Contrary to popular belief, bears don’t really want to be close to humans.
 That’s why you should make noise constantly throughout your hike.
-It will let them know you’re there, and keep them away.

-Another thing you should do is store your food properly, so they don’t sniff out the scent.
 Because if they do, you’re likely to have hungry guests over for dinner.

 But, if you do see a bear during your hike, the most important thing you should do is stay calm.